 Oneflow develops software in the form of user-friendly digital systems for contract management.
-The work performed consists of research, development and maintenance of software products, and testing.
-Oneflow conducts its own research as well as taking existing research and applying it to new applications.
+The work performed consists of development and maintenance of software products and testing.

 Board Activities

 The Board of Oneflow AB comprises five ordinary members.
 The Rules of Procedure for the Board of Directors, which is determined for one year at a time, contains, inter alia, disclosures of the allocation of responsibilities between the Board of directors and the CEO.